Keywords: MR, Interaction, Prototyping, Deep learning

 We also studied on Inertial Navigation System for the UAVs, the experimental results showed that the errors of Inertial Navigation System are very huge, thus future work for navigation and positioning is required by combining onboard vision.

-Some random codings.
+Some random but fun projects and codings.